-We, the undersigned, request that Participant be granted permission to participate in the Storm Water Green Program (hereafter "Activity") to be conducted by the City of Memphis Storm Water Department for the full work weeks of June 5-9 or 12-16, 2023 (to be assigned after acceptance).
+We, the undersigned, request that Participant be granted permission to participate in the Storm Water Green Program (hereafter "Activity") to be conducted by the City of Memphis Storm Water Department for the full work weeks of July 8-12 or July 15-19, 2024 (to be assigned after acceptance).
 Participant's involvement will include, but is not limited to, the following activities: to be transported in a bus to various sites described in the schedule, assist the City of Memphis Storm Water Department in activities designed by them, and participate in various educational exercises.

-In the event of illness, I authorize the securing of necessary treatment.
+if the event of filless, I authorize the securing of flecessary treatment.

-In case of emergency, the following person should be contacted:
+n case of emergency, the following person should be contacted:

 Name:

 Address:

-Home Phone:
+Work Phone:

 Mobile Phone: List preferred phone type:

 Medical Information on Participant:

 Allergies:

 Medical Insurance Carrier (If none, write "none"):

 Policy Number:

 Doctor (If no PCP, write "none"):

 Office Phone: